-What is a Webhook?
+What exactly is a Webhook?

-A webhook uses an HTTP POST request to send your form's data to a specified URL each time your ShortStack campaign receives a new list entry.
+A webhook uses an HTTP POST request to send your form's data to a specified URL each time your ShortStack campaign receives a new entry.
 Webhooks can be used, for example, to send entries to your own server to store in your own database, or they can be used to integrate with a third-party service that accepts HTTP POSTs.
 The POST occurs when an entry is submitted.

-For integrating with other services, we recommend Zapier.
+To easily integrate with other services, we recommend Zapier.
 You can configure a webhook URL as the trigger, and then choose an action from the many services Zapier supports.

 Note: Prior to setting up your webhook, you'll want to create an account on Zapier.
 It's a good idea to check to see if the software you're wanting to use is compatible with Zapier using their App Directory.
-You'll also want to log into the third-party app you're looking to integrate, and have that open in a tab on the side.
+You'll also want to log into the third-party app you're looking to integrate and have that open in a tab on the side.

-Before moving forward, you'll likely want to add an opt-in checkbox to your form; this is best practice for most third-party software, especially email marketing software.
+Start by navigating to the widget settings of the Form Container Widget where you want to add a webhook.
+Before you move forward, you'll want to add an opt-in checkbox to your form; this is best practice for most third-party platforms, and it's actually required for some.
+Then:

 Making a Trigger

 The next step is to set up a trigger.
 This trigger happens when an entry is submitted to your ShortStack form.
-Zapier will ask you now to choose a trigger app - scroll to the bottom and select Webhooks.
+To reiterate, steps 1-4 below are done within Zapier.